How They Speak, Southern Tour, Sweet Sheiks

 Jen Schrank leads this line from the middle with a musical cast from scruffy to dapper and everywhere in between beside her.
 They rustle through a slew of takes on southern roots jazz and blues music.
 Sweet Sheiks is Schrank’s second successful project, having founded the three piece roots band Mississippi Sawyer in 2011.
 Her band mates decorate various ensembles outside of the Sweet Sheiks outfit as well.

 Everything but the Kitchen Sink

 The whole band has musical chops in their own right.
 Ousia (violin) most notably campaigned with MKE indie cult favorite Ruth B8r Ginsberg.
-Jazz clarinet virtuoso Andy Spadafora sits in Dead Man’s Carnival variety show house band among other regular gigs, along with Aiden White (compound washboard, guitar).
+Jazz clarinet wiz Andy Spadafora sits in Dead Man’s Carnival variety show house band among other regular gigs, along with Aiden White (compound washboard, guitar).